RoelVoordendag/messaging_api/README.md

 the people in it.
 This means that 2 users in a means it is a personal chat and multiple people.
 Inside the message we save to which room id it is stored. (this might change over time)

+A message is many to one to a user
+A message is a many to many with a room

+User to Rooms can many to many

+#todo update this diagram
 ```mermaid
 ---
 Title: Flow of saving of messages